odoo/odoo/addons/web/doc/testing.rst

 .. note::

-    Asynchronous test cases also have a 10 seconds timeout: if the test does not finish within 10 seconds, it will be considered failed.
+    Asynchronous test cases also have a 2 seconds timeout: if the test does not finish within 2 seconds, it will be considered failed.
 This pretty much always means the test will not resolve.
+This timeout *only* applies to the test itself, not to the setup and teardown processes.

 .. note::